 Being able to jump and reach for those high shots, requires powerful quads, and what better exercise to increase strengthen these bad boys than the squat jump.

 Starting with your feet positioned just outside of your hips, sink your hips back and down into a squat, then drive up strong through your heels, using your arms for momentum, before landing softly back on the ground.
-Repeat this move for 15 reps, and 3 sets.
+Repeat this move for 15 reps and 3 sets.

-Keeping your chest up, drive out from the ball of your foot vertically, landing softly, with your knee tracking over you toes, then skate back in the other direction.
+Keeping your chest up, drive out from the ball of your foot vertically, landing softly, with your knee tracking over your toes, then skate back in the other direction.
 This move Is great for improving your agility and cardiovascular fitness.
 Repeat this for 20 reps, 3 sets.

 #8 Plyometric Lunges